Vyral/deana-watson/_posts/2020-02-03-the-advantages-of-preparing-your-home-for-sale-sooner-than-later.md

 {% include pullquote.html %}

-Not only will you likely avoid having to cover a buyer’s closing costs, you may also get to enjoy a multiple-offer situation.&nbsp;
+Not only will you likely avoid having to cover a buyer’s closing costs,&nbsp; butyou may also get to enjoy a multiple-offer situation.&nbsp;

 **3\.
 The beauty of our spring can be a benefit.** The prettiest time of year in our area is usually around March or April.
 If you’re moving in June, you’d normally wait until May to call, but think about the azalea bushes and dogwood trees that are about to bloom soon.
 Everything that would be a photographer's dream for a front yard photo is blooming in as soon as a month and a half.&nbsp;